Lev Bulat

 Lev Petrovich Bulat (Лев Петрович Булат; 1947–2016) was a Russian physicist.

-Bulat was born on April 11, 1947, in Chernovtsy, Ukraine.
-In 1988 he received a D.Sc in Physics and Mathematics, from Leningrad Polytechnical Institute, with the thesis: "Transport Phenomena in Semiconductors under Large Temperature Gradients".
+Bulat was born on April 11, 1947 in Chernovtsy, Ukraine.
+In 1988, he received a D.Sc in physics and mathematics from Leningrad Polytechnical Institute, with his thesis entitled "Transport Phenomena in Semiconductors under Large Temperature Gradients".

-He was an expert in transport properties of semiconductors, physics of nanostructures, thermoelectric phenomena, direct energy conversion, thermoelectric cooling.
-He was a Professor of electrical and electronic engineering in Saint Petersburg State University of Low Temperatures and Food Engineering, Russia.
+He was an expert in transport properties of semiconductors, physics of nanostructures, thermoelectric phenomena, direct energy conversion, and thermoelectric cooling.
+He was a professor of electrical and electronic engineering at Saint Petersburg State University.

-He died suddenly on June 12, 2016, age 69, less than two weeks after attending an international conference.
+He died suddenly on June 12, 2016 at age 69, less than two weeks after attending an international conference.